-A talk with James Mitchell, a retired police captain who worked in Prince George’s County, Maryland.
-We talk about the United States problem of police brutality and excessive use of force, with the goal of understanding some of the factors that can lead to unjustified and too aggressive police responses.
-Topics discussed include: what he would do if he were put in charge of a federal department charged with solving this issue; the wisdom of “abolish the police” and “defund the police”-type slogans and thoughts; George Floyd’s death and how Chauvin and his fellow cops handled that; how our mental health issues relate to police violence issues; how cops can escalate a situation whether they mean to or not, and more (below).
+Topics discussed include: what he would do if he were put in charge of a federal department given the task of solving this issue; the wisdom of “abolish the police” and “defund the police”-type slogans and beliefs; George Floyd’s death and how Chauvin and his fellow cops handled that situation; how our mental health issues relate to police violence issues; how cops can escalate a situation whether they mean to or not, and more (below).

 Other topics discussed include: